BrukT/football-arch/README.md

 # football-arch

-A football informatoin tracking system based on mongoDB.
+A football information tracking system based on mongoDB.

 The implementation details are found [here](./DOCUMENTATION.pdf).